 - Students should upload quality digital images for the review.
-Digital images should represent a sample of student artwork completed in the following foundations courses (or their equivalent): Drawing I, 2d Fundamentals, 3d Fundamentals, Color Theory & Practice, Studio Fundamentals.
-At least one but preferably two examples from each course will be considered. - Prepare a verbal biographical statement to introduce yourself to the Studio Arts review committee in person on the day of the review. - Upload a short essay explaining why you have selected Studio Arts as your major.
+Digital images should represent a sample of student course projects completed in the following foundations courses (or their equivalent): Drawing I, 2d Fundamentals, 3d Fundamentals.
+Two examples from each course will be reviewed. - Prepare a verbal biographical statement that introduces you to the Studio Arts review committee. - Upload a 500-word essay explaining how a Studio Arts degree fits into your career goals.